-In Frelaria, most land is owned on a communa tenurial arrangements driven by traditional pra economic and social conditions, customary lar pressure.
-Current law restricts the sale or lease the country's arable land, thus stifling the grow governmental institutions is also very limited in most rurar areas, cor land laws are unclear or contradictory, dispute resolution and enforce lack capacity and legal force, and administration is over-centralized are frequent conflicts between Municipal governments and traditional authority to allocate land.
-Many powerful local bureaucrats, judges, immensely from the current land tenure confusion, charging inflated navigate the convoluted land laws and land administrative systems.
-N continue to take advantage of the ambiguous land tenure system, strd officials and judges to provide them with enough land to use as a pat a result, land tenure and shelter are insecure for most Frelarians.
-Pro or unclear, and this rural insecurity has become a major obstacle to n
+In Frelaria, most land is owned on a communal basis by the customary sector, with tenurial arrangements driven by traditional practices.
+However, due to changing economic and social conditions, customary land management is increasingly under pressure.
+Current law restricts the sale or lease of customary land, which covers 80% of the country's arable land, thus stifling the growth of markets for land.
+Coverage of formal governmental institutions is also very limited in most rural areas, corruption is rampant, land laws are unclear or contradictory, dispute resolution and enforcement mechanisms lack capacity and legal force, and administration is over-centralized and inefficient.
+There are frequent conflicts between Municipal governments and traditional leaders over the authority to allocate land.
+Many powerful local bureaucrats, judges, and lawyers benefit immensely from the current land tenure confusion, charging inflated fees in order to navigate the convoluted land laws and land administrative systems.
+Many politicians continue to take advantage of the ambiguous land tenure system, strong-arming local officials and judges to provide them with enough land to use as a patronage resource.
+As a result, land tenure and shelter are insecure for most Frelarians.
+Property rights are weak or unclear, and this rural insecurity has become a major obstacle to national development.

-Additionally, land distribution and access in the country is increasing entrenched inequalities.
-In Frelaria, the wealthiest 25% of farmers ha land than the average smallholder, and usually these farmers hold the
+Additionally, land distribution and access in the country is increasingly defined by entrenched inequalities.
+In Frelaria, the wealthiest 25% of farmers have 10 times more land than the average smallholder, and usually these farmers hold the most fertile land.